Environment Isolation

 **Test triggers in development first.** Since triggers fire from all mutation sources, test automated workflows in development before deploying to production.

-Review entity type schemas before deploying.
-Development and production entity types can diverge.
-Use struere status to compare local definitions against remote state before deploying.
+**Review data type schemas before deploying.** Development and production data types can diverge.
+Use `struere status` to compare local definitions against remote state before deploying.